danofff/web_store/README.md

 - An Express web server
 - A PostgreSQL database
-- A React front-end with Redux central state manager
+- A React client part with Redux central state manager

 And you want it to work locally as well as be easy to deploy?

 We've got your back:

+## Deployment

+Web application was deployed to https://damp-garden-20186.herokuapp.com/

 ## Local Development